department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/fsgli.md

 </li>
 </ul>

-If you’re signed up as a spouse in the Defense Enrollment Eligibility Reporting System (DEERS), we’ll automatically deduct the FSGLI premium from your Servicemember’s pay.
-If you aren’t signed up in DEERS, your Servicemember will still be responsible for premiums and back payments of unpaid premiums.
+If you’re signed up as a spouse in the Defense Enrollment Eligibility Reporting System (DEERS), we’ll automatically deduct the FSGLI premium from your service member’s pay.
+If you aren’t signed up in DEERS, your service member will still be responsible for premiums and back payments of unpaid premiums.

 <br>

-### Can my Servicemember make changes to my coverage?
+## Can my service member make changes to my coverage?

 Yes.
 If you have spousal coverage and you want to reduce, turn down, or cancel it:

-**If your Servicemember’s branch of service has started using the new SGLI Online Enrollment System (SOES),** have your Servicemember submit your changes online.
+**If your service member’s branch of service has started using the new SGLI Online Enrollment System (SOES),** have your service member submit your changes online.

-To access SOES, have your Servicemember:
+To access SOES, have your service member:

 <ol class="process" markdown="1">